noon92/luckfox/usb_config.md

 </blockquote>
 <blockquote>
 <p>[!CAUTION]<br>
-Attempting to set wifi settings via USB configuration tool without a wifi adapter connected will lead to a hard crash - you will need to disconnect and reconnect power to recover.</p>
+Attempting to set wifi settings via USB configuration tool without a wifi adapter connected will lead to a 5 minute hang at boot - either disconnect and reconnect power or wait the full 5 minutes to to recover.</p>
 </blockquote>
 <p><strong>To apply your configuration, reboot the Femtofox with the USB drive plugged in.
 No other USB drives can be plugged in at the same time.</strong><br>
 A log (<code>femtofox-config.log</code>) is saved to <code>/home/femto</code> and the USB drive (except on NTFS, which is read only).<br>